mithru/ITP-Terminal-Workshop/README.md

 ## Homebrew
 The missing package manager for macOS which means you can install software via Terminal.
+If you want to try ML or OpenCV, this will be helpful.
 ```shell
 Install
 $ /usr/bin/ruby -e "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/master/install)"